Who is Cindy Sherman?

 Sherman intentionally makes all the characters in these photographs face away from the camera and outside the frame.

 The photographs explore the 1950’s cultural imagination utilizing images of the young girls next door pining for a better future; images that are well-known because they represented ideas everyone knew – the photos were roles and faces the audience has seen before.

-Untitled Film Stills doesn’t have a single character in all the stills, or any underlying theme to unify the style.
-Instead, it is made up of a collection of personas that came to existence as a result of framing, lighting, camera angle, and distance, as if to reference the dizzying group of women dominating the magazines and the airwaves of the 1950s.
+Untitled Film Stills doesn’t have a single character in all the stills or any underlying theme to unify the style.
+Instead, it is made up of a collection of personas that came to existence due to framing, lighting, camera angle, and distance, as if to reference the dizzying group of women dominating the magazines and the airwaves of the 1950s.